fgorman/AoC-Solutions/README.md

 ### Running
 * Only command line option is --day or -d
-  * Will default to 1 if no input provided

 ### Implementing Solutions
 You will find a file for each solution in aoc-2022-lib/src/solutions